 Property accrues through our actions (including actions of our parents).
 Property therefore arises from justice.
 Without clear property there can be no trade and hence no civilisation.
 The role of the state is to define the precise scope and extent of these rights, and how these are to be attributed and defended.

 Private property will be clearly defined and strongly protected.
 Market-based solutions such as the Coase theorem will be applied in relation to pollution and other externalities.
 Patents will be strengthened and intellectual property rights vigorously enforced.
+We firmly believe that no progress can occur without ensuring that creators of innovation are able to monetise their innovations.
+We will vigorously weed out counterfeit goods.

 Ensuring a property rights system without corruption